Mitr Font

 Identify Fonts Similar to Mitr From Any Image

 Mitr is a popular sans-serif font, designed by Cadson Demak.
-If you've spotted something similar in a logo or screenshot, upload it to find the Google Font match.
+If you've spotted something similar in a logo or screenshot, upload it to find a downloadable Google Font match.

 Mitr is a Thai word that means “friend” in Thai.
 Mitr is a sans serif Latin and loopless Thai typeface that combines senses of organic and humanist sans serif designs with rounded terminals.
 It has a wide structure and airy negative space that preserves legibility and readability.
 Mitr is a novel and friendly typeface that is suitable for casual usage such as celebration cards, magazines, and posters.